Morgan Stanley's role in Archegos collapse sped up block trade probes -Bloomberg News

 It also led to scrutiny of Pawan Passi, a senior executive at the bank who spoke about various block trades, the report said.

-Morgan Stanley, whose shares were down 2.3%, did not immediately respond to a Reuters request for comment.

-Reuters reported on Tuesday that the U.S. Securities and Exchange Commission was probing whether financial executives broke the rules by tipping off hedge funds ahead of large sales of shares.
+Reuters and other media outlets reported on Tuesday that the U.S. Securities and Exchange Commission (SEC) was probing whether financial executives broke the rules by tipping off hedge funds ahead of large sales of shares.

+The SEC subpoenaed financial institutions in recent weeks to ask about particular block trades, including some dating back to 2019, according to a source familiar with the probe.

+The sweep appears aimed at the broker-dealers involved in the trades as well as protocols the firms have to prevent misuse of the information, the source said.

 ((Mehnaz.Yasmin@thomsonreuters.com;))